christopherkindl/twitter-data-pipeline-using-airflow-and-apache-spark/README.md

 ```

-The custom function above creates schema and tables directly into the PostgreSQL database in which the final data will be uploaded to.
+The custom function above creates schema and tables directly into the PostgreSQL database to which the final data will be uploaded to.
 Note how `op_kwargs = default_args` allows to interface with the general configuration information provided.

 &emsp;

 **Indicating the order of the tasks**

-Tasks can be executed in sequence or simoutanesly if possible.
+Tasks can be executed sequentially or simultaneously.
 The order can be indicated with the following example syntax:

 ```Python